 Observation classification by result type and SpatialSamplingFeature by the shape geometry type provided as sub-classes in the ISO 19156:2011 are modelled using soft-typing based classification schemes in ISO 19156:2022 (AbstractObservationCharacteristics.observationType and AbstractSample.sampleType).
 This transition from hard-typing to soft-typing has been done to allow the use of the most appropriate Observation and Sample classification schemes to be used in the domain models, as well as to allow a single Observation and Sample instance to be classified using multiple classification schemes.

-Concrete codelists are provided for both the result type based Observation classification and the shape geometry SpatialSample classification.
+Concrete codelists are provided for both the result-type based Observation classification and the shape geometry SpatialSample classification.
 Any additional Observation and Sample classification schemes can be provided in the domain models by extending the AbstractObservationType and AbstractSampleType classes, as illustrated for classification of Samples in Figure C.1.

 NOTE No values or vocabulary are provided for SampleTypeByMaterialClass in this document.
 Class provided here only as an example of the codelist extension mechanism for application domain specific implementations.